 The above is affirmed in the more recent article “Do Executions Lower Homicide Rates?
 The Views of Leading Criminologists,” Journal of Criminal Law and Criminology 99 (2009): 489-508 (Michael L. Radelet and Traci L. Lacock).
 Few are as eminent in criminology as Professor Radelet, from whom I select a choice quote “The more people know about the death penalty the more likely they are to oppose it”.

-Which is all to say: Capital punishment is not an effective deterrent for murder.
-Please permit me to finish with one final quote from Professor Lamperti:
+Which is all to say that capital punishment is not known to be an effective deterrent for murder.
+Please permit one final quote from Professor Lamperti:

 If executions protected innocent lives through deterrence, that would weigh in the balance against capital punishment's heavy social costs.
 But despite years of trying, this benefit has not been shown to exist; the only proven effects of capital punishment are its liabilities.